 Contribution limits are established by the IRS and are subject to change.
 Historically, when the IRS has changed the maximum allowable contribution limits they have done so prior to the next tax year so taxpayers can prepare and update their contribution planning.
-For 2020 the IRS has not made any changes to the contribution limits for Traditional and Roth IRA accounts.

 A few things to keep in mind when determining what type of IRA to contribute to:

 • Contribution limits do not apply when you roll over an IRA account to another provider.

 • If contributing to a Roth IRA your contribution limit may be adjusted based on your income.